Skip to main content

 How do we get paid?

-The National School Lunch Program is operated on a reimbursement basis, with agencies paid on the number of meals served.
-Agencies submit a monthly reimbursement claim through the Child Nutrition Information Payment System (CNIPS).
-After the Department reviews and approves the claim, it is processed by the State Controller's Office and a check is issued.
+The NSLP is operated on a reimbursement basis, with agencies paid based on the number of meals served.
+Agencies submit a monthly reimbursement claim through the Child Nutrition Information and Payment System (CNIPS).
+After the CDE reviews and approves the claim, it is processed by the State Controller's Office and a check is issued.
 Agencies typically receive reimbursement within four to six weeks after submitting the reimbursement claim.
-Visit the fiscal Nutrition Services Web page for claim for reimbursement instructions and calculation worksheets.
+Visit the Fiscal Nutrition Services web page for more information on claims, instructions on how to submit claims, and calculation worksheets.

 Follow @CDENutrition on Twitter.